-- High-sensitivity CRP (hsCRP, collected at t0, t1 and t2). hsCRP is a routine inflammatory biomarker and will be measured in the patients' blood samples. - 2.
-Erythrocyte sedimentation rate (ESR, collected at t0, t1 and t2) at day 0, day 7 and day 14.
+1. High-sensitivity CRP (hsCRP, collected at t0, t1 and t2). hsCRP is a routine inflammatory biomarker and will be measured in the patients' blood samples.

+- 2. Erythrocyte sedimentation rate (ESR, collected at t0, t1 and t2) at day 0, day 7 and day 14.
 ESR is a routine inflammatory biomarker and will be measured in the patients' blood samples. - 3.
 Differential blood count, especially regarding lymphocyte and neutrophil granulocytes.
-Lymphopenia and neutropenia appear to be associated with a severe COVID-19 course [26]. - 4.
+Lymphopenia and neutropenia appear to be associated with a severe COVID-19 course.
+25 - 4.
 Temperature taken at day 0, day 7 and day 14.
-Several studies suggest that high fever increases the risk of ARDS and should be controlled accordingly at an early stage [27, 28]. - 5.
-Oxygen saturation measured at day 0, day 7 and day 14, because impairment of oxygen is associated with critical illness [29].
-Thus, a target spO2 of 92-96 % is recommended [30]. - 6.
+Several studies suggest that high fever increases the risk of acute respiratory distress syndrome and should be controlled accordingly at an early stage.
+26 27 - 5.
+Oxygen saturation measured at day 0, day 7 and day 14, because impairment of oxygen is associated with critical illness.
+28 Thus, a target spO $2$ of 92%-96% is recommended.
+29 - 6.
 Breathing rate measured at day 0, day 7 and day 14.
-It has long been known that determining the respiratory rate is a simple way to assess the prognosis in pneumonia or other lung diseases [31]. - Concomitant symptoms (collected at t0, t1 and t2).
-Concomitant symptoms will be queried via a selfassessment questionnaire [23] where the patients can report any current concomitant symptoms which then have to be rated on a Likert scale.
+It has long been known that determining the respiratory rate is a simple way to assess the prognosis in pneumonia or other lung diseases.30 - 7.
+Concomitant symptoms (collected at t0, t1 and t2).
+Concomitant symptoms will be queried via a self-assessment questionnaire23 where the patients can report any current concomitant symptoms which then have to be rated on a Likert scale.

-To assess the severity of dyspnoea, the American Thoracic Society's Dyspnea Scale will be used.
-The examiner will apply the WHO Clinical Progression Scale to assess the patient's general condition [32].
-After six months, the recruited patients who were SARS-CoV-2 positive will be contacted again by telephone and asked about their condition.
+To assess the severity of dyspnoea, the American Thoracic Society's Dyspnoea Scale will be used.
+The examiner will apply the WHO Clinical Progression Scale to assess the patient's general condition.
+31 After 6 months, the recruited patients who were SARS-CoV-2 positive will be contacted again by telephone and asked about their condition.
 In symptoms that could be attributed to a post-Covid-19 syndrome are present, the cfDNA concentration will be determined again in these patients.